lopis/joaolopes/data/posts/how-to-design-a-javascript-game-in-13kb-or-less.md

 ---
-title: ' How to design a javascript game? (in 13KB or less) '
+title: 'How to design a javascript game? (in 13KB or less)'
-path: how-to-design-a-javascript-game-13kb
+path: '/how-to-design-a-javascript-game-13kb'
-date: 'Thu Sep 13 2019 11:41:20 GMT+0100 (Central European Standard Time)'
+date: 2019-09-13T11:41:01.253Z
 original_source: dev.to
 original_link: 'https://dev.to/mrlopis/how-to-design-a-javascript-game-in-13kb-or-less-59kn'
+description: >-
-description: Where I describe my struggle to focus on my game idea
+  Where I describe my struggle to focus on my game idea
 image: 'https://thepracticaldev.s3.amazonaws.com/i/mjlcu51rjqj8hi0egfto.png'
-tags: ''
 ---
 Another [Js13K](https://js13kgames.com/) has passed.
 This is my third time participating in this game jam.
 I like to think that I always learn a thing or two with these. ([You can play the game here](https://js13kgames.com/entries/regresso))